aramis-lab/clinica/docs/Pipelines/PET_Introduction.md

       └─ sub-CLNC001_ses-M000_trc-18FFDG_pet.nii.gz
 ```

+## Reconstruction methods

+PET data can be reconstructed into the spatial distribution of the injected radio-tracer through various methods.
+The specification of the method used to reconstruct a given image is supported by the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/09-positron-emission-tomography.html#pet-recording-data).

+There exists four reserved values:

+- `acdyn`: for reconstructions with attenuation correction of dynamic data
+- `acstat`: for reconstructions with attenuation correction of static data
+- `nacdyn`: for reconstructions without attenuation correction of dynamic data
+- `nacstat`: for reconstructions without attenuation correction of static data

+In addition to these values, when working with ADNI data, the following values are possible:

+- `coregdyn`: Corresponds to "ADNI processing steps 1"
+- `coregavg`: Corresponds to "ADNI processing steps 2"
+- `coregstd`: Corresponds to "ADNI processing steps 3"
+- `coregiso`: Corresponds to "ADNI processing steps 4"

 ## Reference regions used for intensity normalization

 In neurology, an approach widely used to allow inter- and intra-subject comparison of [PET](../glossary.md#pet) images is to compute standardized uptake value ratio ([SUVR](../glossary.md#suvr)) maps.